Local Trail Options

 At either the O’Keefe Rail Trail’s crossing points of Pratts Park Rd or Markovitch Ln, travel on these roads for approx 1 km in a southerly direction to McIvor Highway, cross this highway, and use the Bendigo Bushland Trail (or other formal forest tracks) within the One Tree Hill Regional Park.

 - Bendigo Bushland Trail (accessible from the O’Keefe Rail Trail)

-Explore the 70+km Bendigo Bushland Trail by MTB or on foot, which this trail intersects with the O’Keefe Rail Trail at Pratts Park Rd or Markovitch Ln.
+Explore the 70+km Bendigo Bushland Trail by MTB or on foot, with this trail intersecting with the O’Keefe Rail Trail at Pratts Park Rd or Markovitch Ln.
 Map link or details from the Bendigo Visitor Information Centre.
 Suitable for MTB riding or on foot.
-Note: some sections of this trail requires users to have good orientation and mapping skills, due to the trail’s signage needing improvements (initial improvements being undertaken by Parks Vic and Council in 2020).
+Note: some sections of this trail requires users to have good orientation and mapping skills, due to the trail’s signage needing improvements (initial signage improvements are being undertaken by Parks Vic and Council, from mid 2020 and continuing).